Riftal-Studios/TaxHive/README.md

-# GST Hive 🐝
+# TaxHive 🐝

-A modern GST-compliant invoice management system for Indian businesses exporting services.
+A modern GST-compliant invoice management system for Indian freelancers.
 Built with Next.js, TypeScript, and PostgreSQL.

 ## CI/CD Status